 #1) I want to be spending more time with quality, intelligent, dedicated people who are doing their best to be the best at what they do.

-#2) I need to be spending more time with people who are being honest with me and in the end, honest with themselves
+#2) I need to be spending more time with people who are being honest with me and in the end, honest with themselves.

 And that's what my week boiled down to - two essential problems that I needed to work better through to help me avoid disappointment and associated depression - because when I'm not sleeping well or sleeping too much, I know something is not right.

-- came up in a response to a blog post I did regarding Vietnamese advertising agencies not winning awards.
+Issue #1) That I need to be spending more time with passionate, intelligent people who are making a difference in their business - came up in a response to a blog post I did regarding Vietnamese advertising agencies not winning awards.
 One person actually wrote a response to my post almost defending, and then in the end making excuses for why his agency didn't even bother to enter the industry award shows.
 "We don't see the point" - he quoted his management as saying.
 And that made me sad.
 "Why even try to be better", it said to me.
 And that I thought was a very sad comment coming from a man who is actually in charge of a creative business here.
 Other contributors to my feeling along these lines were an old acquaintance in a bar insulting another guy for seemingly no reason, except to maybe make himself feel more superior and another person just chasing small money instead of looking at the bigger picture.
 Are my standards too high?
 Or do I just need to be spending more time with people who have similar standards?
 That seems to be my question.

-started with a personal relationship last year in which someone had been fabricating almost an entire lifetime for me.
+Issue #2) That I need to be spending more time with people who are honest with me and in the end, honest with themselves - started with a personal relationship last year in which someone had been fabricating almost an entire lifetime for me.
 The psychological reasons a person would do this are varied and complicated and as of yet, unsolved, but suffice to say it shook my trust - more my trust in myself in being able to feel I could judge people well.
 A job I was offered recently lasted only two weeks because the people with the business had neglected to write a business plan and obtain the proper licenses to do what they told me they wanted to do.
 They weren't being honest with themselves and that in-turn caused them to not be honest with me.
 Should I have seen it?
 Should I have vetted them better?
 Yes.
 But I did my best and gained a new understanding into exactly how unplanned, idealistic and poorly researched people can be when starting a business.
 Nobody should expect it to be easy, especially if there is a lot of money involved.

 So with these two reasons for general unhappiness, I ended a week.
 But how to solve?
 Saigon is full of bars but I have found them as of late to be less than inspiring for anything outside of football and girls - so I settled on fish and chips.